 TIG welding is primarily used for where the weld needs to be of a very high quality and high strength.
 An experienced TIG welder can create welds that are visually of a very high standard and which are often used for motor bike and bicycle frames, stainless steel stairs & stainless steel vehicle bull bars.
 TIG welding is also used extensively for welding aluminium such as for repairing alloy wheels and aluminium boat building.
 Other areas that extensively use aluminium welding are the food & pharmaceutical industries.

 Critically to welding aluminium is that the welding machine can weld in AC (alternating current) mode.
 Most TIG welders only weld in DC (direct current) mode.
 In addition it is also extremely useful if the welding plant you buy has pulse.
-Pulse allows you weld thinner without the risk of burning through.
+Pulse allows you to weld thinner metals without the risk of burning through.